 Every week we have a Singing Assembly, lead by Mrs Earley-Prosol, where pupils learn songs from a range of cultures and genres to reflect the time of year, events and festivals.

 If your child is interested in learning a musical instrument or joining a music club outside of school, please take a look below at the Manchester Music Hub website for more details and information.

 Irish Music Band

-The Irish Band perform at various events and venues throughout the year.
-Miss Earley also leads the Wythenshawe Irish Music Collective which is funded by the Manchester Music Hub.
+The Irish Band perform at various events and venues throughout the year as part of the Wythenshawe Irish Music Collective, founded by Mrs Earley-Prosol and One Education Music Hub.